For ease of access the different MATCH FORMATS are explained on a separate page, click here

 (i) a valid throw can be made i.e. a minimum 6m + 0.5m to the dead boule line (7) and

-(ii) the circle must also be 1.5m from any other circle or jack in use or 1.0m from any obstacles e.g. for CPC shelter or light poles.
-(6)
+(ii) the circle must also be 1.5m from any other circle or jack in use or 1.0m from any obstacle e.g. for CPC shelter or light poles.
+Distances as measured from the circle’s inside edge

 The circle’s location must be marked.
-The circle must be placed inside edge down.
-Your feet mustn’t touch the circle nor may either lift completely off the ground before your boule lands.
+The circle must be placed with its inside edge down.
+Your feet mustn’t touch the circle nor may either foot lift completely off the ground before your boule lands.

 - Challenging The Validity Of The Throw (8)